 DHCD increased the supply of affordable housing by funding rehabilitation of multi-family and single-family units or pre-construction of new units for a total of 2,505 units.
-Among the affordable units supported were 1,864 rehabilitated multi-family or single-family units and 641 new construction multi-family or single-family units.
-Of the units funded in FY2010, 722 units were affordable to very low-income residents, 1007 units were affordable to low-income residents, and 776 units were affordable to low-to-moderate income residents.
+Among the affordable units supported were 1,864 rehabilitated or preserved units and 641 new construction multi-family or single-family units.
+Of the units funded in FY2010, 722 units were affordable to very low-income residents, 1,007 units were affordable to low-income residents, and 776 units were affordable to low-to-moderate income residents.